 The report must identify each disproportionate share hospital that got a DSH payment adjustment, and provide any other information the Secretary needs to ensure the appropriateness of the payment amount.
 The annual certified independent audit includes specific verifications to make sure all DSH payments are appropriate.

 Final Rule on DSH Audit and Reporting Requirements

-On December 19, 2008, CMS published a final rule to implement federal law, specifying the elements for the required DSH report and the verifications required for the audit.
-CMS also developed additional guidance, including the General DSH Audit and Reporting Protocol and the DSH Report Format to help states meet statutory and regulatory requirements.
+On December 19, 2008, the Centers for Medicare & Medicaid Services (CMS) published a final rule to implement federal law, specifying the elements for the required DSH report and the verifications required for the audit.
+CMS also developed additional guidance, including theand the to help states meet statutory and regulatory requirements.

 State-specific Annual DSH Reports and Independent Certified Audits

-State-specific annual DSH reports are available in the "Annual DSH Reports" section of this webpage.
-The reports are posted as submitted by states based on their availability and are arranged alphabetically by state under the corresponding State Plan RateYear (SPRY) heading.
+State-specific annual DSH reports are posted as submitted by states based on their availability and are arranged alphabetically by state under the corresponding State Plan RateYear (SPRY) heading.